LLM Gateway Architecture

 Deployment Shape

-backend/main.py.
+Do not start by embedding the gateway router into backend/main.py.
 That would make the gateway look separate in code while still sharing the main backend process, lifecycle, scaling, and blast radius.

 Local development runs the gateway as its own process: